On Knowledge and Pure Devotion and The Gift

 tasyaisa atma vivrnute tanum svam

-The Supreme Lord is not obtained by expert explanations, by vast intelligence, or even by much hearing.
-He is obtained only by one whom He Himself chooses.
-To such a person, He manifests His own form.
+obtained only by one whom He Himself chooses.
+To such a person, He manifests

+dormant in the heart of the living entity.
 The Lord is like a spiritual sun, and the living entities are like molecular particles of the sun’s rays.
 The living entity cannot remain in his constitutional form without being subordinate to the Lord, therefore servitorship of the Lord is his constitutional duty.
 Cultivation of this constitutional duty is the nature of the living entity.
-This is the spontaneous—devoid of prayasadharma, or duty, of the living entity.
+This is the spontaneous—devoid of prayasa—dharma, or duty, of the living entity.
 Although in the conditioned state this dharma is almost dormant and is awakened by sadhana, or spiritual practice, still the prayasa found in devotional practices is not like that found in the paths of karma and jnana.
 If one takes shelter of the holy name with some respect, then within a short time the obstacles due to ignorance are removed and one’s constitutional happiness is reawakened.
 But if one gives a place to jnana-prayasa, then he has to suffer more.
 And if jnana-prayasa is renounced in the association of devotees, then that is a devotional endeavor.

 Srila Sridhara Maharaja has given a much broader meaning to the term ‘jnana prayasa’ by connecting it to the conditioned soul’s defect of analyzing spiritual matters through the material intellect and the greed to know all.
 He says: